TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Tag.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOneDDI Tags
+This function is used to query a list of Universal DDI Tags

 ## EXAMPLES